Diamond Jewelry Guide: How to Choose the Perfect Piece for Every Occasion

 Wide engagement ring band: Consider a thinner band to avoid bulk

-If your engagement ring sits high, consider a curved band that fits underneath.
+Height matching: If your engagement ring sits high, consider a curved band that fits underneath.
 If it sits low, most bands will work.

-Style Harmony
+Style harmony:

 Vintage engagement ring → Vintage-inspired band with milgrain or engraving